IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/ex1.2-using-action-sequences/sequences.md

 IBM Cloud Functions supports a kind of action called a "sequence".
 Sequence actions are created using a list of existing actions.
 When the sequence action is invoked, each action in executed in order of the action parameter list.
 Input parameters are passed to the first action in the sequence.
 Output from each function in the sequence is passed as the input to the next function and so on.
 The output from the last action in the sequence is returned as the response result.

 {% hint style="info" %}
-**Sequences behave like normal actions**, you create, invoke and manage them as normal through the CLI.
+**Sequences behave like normal actions**, you create, invoke and manage them as actions through the CLI.
 {% endhint %}

 Here's an example of defining an action \(`my_sequence`\) from a sequence of three actions \(`a`, `b`, and `c`\):